 During 2020, the Early Oil Pilot Scheme (EOPS) successfully completed two years of production and all the required reservoir and production data gathering was completed as planned.
 Tullow and the Joint Venture Partners then closed down EOPS and demobilisation of all rental equipment was completed.
 The reservoir and production data gathered during EOPS is now being used in redesigning the full field development concept.
 EOPS production of more than 350,000 barrels of oil from the Ngamia and Amosing fields provided six months’ sustained rate and pressure data.
 The data confirms reservoir quality and continuity in both fields, enabling the Group to optimise plans to focus on the most productive wells at the crest of the fields, leading to improved rates per well and refined injector/producer patterns.
 The impact of this on plateau rates and recoverable resources is being assessed.

 In parallel, the Joint Venture Partners are also working closely with the Government of Kenya on securing approval of the Environmental and Social Impact Assessments and finalising the commercial framework for the project.

 Our history in Kenya

 Tullow entered Kenya in 2010, after signing agreements with Africa Oil and Centric Energy to gain a 50% operated interest in five onshore licences; 10BA, 10BB, 10A, 12A and 13T.
-In 2012, Tullow farmed in to onshore Block 12B with 50% and increased its interest in Block 12A to 65%.
-Since then our interest in Block 10A has been relinquished and in October 2015.
+In 2012, Tullow farmed into onshore Block 12B with 50% and increased its interest in Block 12A to 65%.
+Since then our interest in Block 10A was relinquished in December 2013.
 Tullow currently has a 50% operated interest in Blocks 10BA, 10BB, 13T and 100% in Block 12B.
 In June 2019 Tullow exited non operated Block 12A.